 Pupils will develop an over-arching ability to articulate themselves, read a range of texts and record their learning and ideas in a range of genres.
 They will learn a high level of Standard English, a fluency in reading, stamina in writing and a wide range of vocabulary.
 Children will be encourage to challenge themselves, take risks, go back and try again, improve their own work and to be proud in their achievements.

 Children will be assessed continually through formative assessment by teaching staff.
 Incorrect handwriting, spellings and grammar will be identified across all lessons and children will be encouraged to self/peer identify mistakes and make corrections.
 Weekly, children are tested on their spellings and teachers will progressively develop the level of spelling rules and misconception words learnt and used.
-Regularly, children complete a grammar strips in order for staff to monitor individuals knowledge and understanding.
 Marking is not exclusively undertaken by the teacher at the end of the day, separate and away from pupils.
 Instead, much of it is a dynamic, on-the-spot procedure, more akin to verbal feedback, that is an integral part of the lesson.
 This approach is responsive to common misconceptions as they occur, rather than retrospectively.
 It enables pupils to understand in the moment where they can adjust their work immediately.
 Writing, as a longer task, is self/peer-assessed in class with adult input and then is teacher reviewed - the teacher reading the material produced by the whole class - before the next session, allowing for the opportunity to share successes and learning points before moving on.
-Children are heard read at least fortnightly by members of staff, helping them to develop until they become free readers with staff monitoring each child’s comprehension of a range of texts.
+All children are heard read at least fortnightly by members of staff, helping them to develop until they become free readers with staff monitoring each child’s comprehension of a range of texts.
+However, those who are struggling with fluency and comprehension will have regular reading practice throughout the week.

 We believe that our English education will equip our children with skills that will carry them through life.
 We will develop confident individuals who can talk effectively in order to express themselves and their opinions, read to obtain information and for pleasure and with a level of writing ability that allows them to be successful in further education and their adult lives.
 Due to teacher’s level of differentiation and personalised learning, all groups of abilities will make good progress.
 Children will explore the creativity of writing techniques, take risks with their choices and solve problems in both reading and writing.
 Through applying a consistent expectation of English across the whole curriculum and the whole school, children are encouraged for all of their work to be the best that it can be.
 As all aspects of English are an essential part of the curriculum, cross curricular writing is excellent and skills taught in English lessons are transferred into other subjects; this shows a consolidation of skills and an in-depth understanding of how and when to use specific grammar, punctuation and spelling objectives.
 We hope that as children move on in their educational journey their creativity, passion for English and high aspirations continue so that they can continue to grow to be the very best that they can.